Journal

 Caf-Fiends

 I love coffee.
 A lot.
 And because of that, I have prioritised it while travelling.
-Slowly sipping on a delicious local brew at the resident coffee shop has become a…
+Slowly sipping on a delicious local brew at the resident coffee shop has become a cornerstone of my day.
+And synonymous with exploring a new city, to plan for the adventures ahead.
+With the trip coming to a close however, I’ve decided to take a…

 Built To Do